omardelarosa/node-deploy/readme.md

 ####app path on server

-The directory that the app will be clone into and run from on the server.
+The directory the app will be cloned into and run from on the server.

 ####nginx sites-enabled path